jorgybearguy/Create-Direction-From-Intake-Zapier-OpenAI/README.md

 # Mock-Interview Direction Generator (Zapier + OpenAI)

 **TL;DR**
-When a client books, they receive an intake form, pre-filled with their (hidden) booking info.
+When a client books, they receive a pre-filled intake form (hidden fields carry booking metadata).
 On submission, an LLM compiles a clean, custom-tailored brief that’s delivered to the service provider **~1 hour before the session** (or immediately if the intake arrives late).
 There’s a failure path that alerts admin, sends the service provider the raw intake as a fallback, and logs to a dead-letter sheet.

 **Demo (90s Loom):** [LOOM_LINK]